Choi Jae-won: Early career

-Starting in September 2002, Choi ran i-Pictures independently from Infinite Technology Investment.
-Despite requesting the remaining fund he operated from Infinite Investment, his request was not accepted.
-Despite worries about his own capabilities as he had only known the life of a salaried worker, Choi decided to stand on his own, leveraging the know-how he had accumulated over the years.
-He took a leap and invested in projects called Madeleine and A Tale of Two Sisters. which marked a new beginning.
-However, Madeleine (2003) incurred a loss of approximately 1.5 billion won.
-In a situation where the company's survival was uncertain, film A Tale of Two Sisters was released and garnered 3.15 million viewers nationwide, bringing in at least ₩3 billion to i-Pictures.
-Choi's investment in Kim Jee-woon's film A Tale of Two Sisters is noteworthy because the lead actors, Lim Soo-jung and Moon Geun-young were newcomers at that time.
-As a result, other investors withdrew their support, doubting the film's potential success.
-Consequently, Choi had to single-handedly cover the investment.
-However, when the film achieved remarkable success, he generously rewarded the crew by sharing the profits, something unprecedented in Korean film industry.
+Starting in September 2002, Choi began operating iPictures independently from Infinite Technology Investment.
+Although he requested the transfer of the remaining funds he had managed, Infinite Investment declined.
+Despite personal concerns regarding his transition from a salaried employee to an independent entrepreneur, Choi leveraged his industry expertise to move forward.
+He committed to two major projects Madeleine and A Tale of Two Sisters, which represented a new chapter for the company.

+Although Madeleine (2003) incurred a loss of approximately 1.5 billion KRW, leaving the company's survival in question, the release of Kim Jee-woon's A Tale of Two Sisters proved to be a turning point.
+The film attracted 3.15 million viewers nationwide and generated at least ₩3 billion for i-Pictures.
+Choi's investment was particularly high risk because the lead actors, Im Soo-jung and Moon Geun-young, were newcomers at the time.
+Their casting led other investors to withdraw their support, forcing Choi to cover the investment single handedly.
+Following the film's significant success, he shared the profits with the crew, a gesture that was unprecedented in the Korean film industry.

-Among other i-Pictures investments, Bong Joon-ho's thriller Memories of Murder (with a nationwide audience of 5.3 million) and the melodrama Singles (with an audience of 2.5 million) also performed well at the box office.
-By acquiring a 30% stake in Memories of Murder and a 22% stake in Singles, it was certain that both works would generate a net profit of more than 2 billion won.
+iPictures saw further success in 2003 with other major investments.
+Bong Joon-ho's thriller Memories of Murder drew 5.3 million viewers, while the melodrama Singles reached an audience of 2.5 million.
+By acquiring a 30% stake in Memories of Murder and a 22% stake in Singles, Choi ensured that both films would generate a net profit exceeding ₩2 billion.